EspressoSystems/kurtosis-cdk/docs/edit-contracts.md

 # Set up your system

-Follow the instructions at [Polygon CDK Kurtosis Package](../README.md) up to the terminal commands
+Set up your system as per instructions at [Polygon CDK Kurtosis Package](../README.md):

+- Install Docker and Kurtosis.
+- Run `./scripts/tool_check.sh`.

+If you get an error about an incorrect version of Kurtosis then install the correct version as described in [Kurtosis documentation](https://docs.kurtosis.com/install-historical/).

+Spin up a Polygon CDK devnet on your local machine.
+The process should complete within 10 minutes.

 ```bash
 kurtosis clean --all
 kurtosis run --enclave cdk-v1 --args-file params.yml .
 ```

-These commands will spin up a Polygon CDK devnet on your local machine.
-The process should complete within 10 minutes.
-Feel free to follow subsequent instructions in that document to play with your devnet.
+Feel free to follow [subsequent instructions](../README.md) to play with your devnet.

 Let's take a look at the Solidity code we want to change.
 Attach a shell to `contracts-001` container: